Vengadesan017/Udemy-PostgreSQL-1/window_funtion.md

 - rank() - allow dupicates
 - dense_rank()  - no duplicates
 ```
-select country, year , export , rank() over(order by export desc) as 'rank' as agv_export from trades
+select country, year , export , rank() over(order by export desc) as 'rank' from trades
 ```

 ### ntile function
 -  split data into equal group based on rank bucket
 ```
-select country, year , export , ntile(4) over(order by export desc) as 'grp' as agv_export from trades create a 4 group
+select country, year , export , ntile(4) over(order by export desc) from trades create a 4 group
 ```
 ### lead and lag()
 - move line in result
 - lead - forward
 - lag - backward
 ```
-select country, year , export , lead(export,2) over(order by year desc) as 'rank' as agv_export from trades   -  point the 2 row from current row
+select country, year , export , lead(export,2) over(order by year desc) from trades   -  point the 2 row from current row
-select country, year , export , lag(export,2) over(order by year desc) as 'rank' as agv_export from trades
+select country, year , export , lag(export,2) over(order by year desc) from trades
 ```

 ### first_value(), nth_value(), last_value()
 - show the n th value
 ```
-select country, year , export , first_value(export) over(order by year desc) as 'rank' as agv_export from trades - show 1 st valu e in all
+select country, year , export , first_value(export) over(order by year desc) from trades - show 1 st valu e in all

-select country, year , export , last_value(export) over(order by year desc) as 'rank' as agv_export from trades
+select country, year , export , last_value(export) over(order by year desc)from trades
 - show last value like cursor  using
 -- this is equal to rows between unbounded preceding row and current row

-select country, year , export , nth_value(export,2) over(order by year desc) as 'rank' as agv_export from trades  2 nd row from current rows
+select country, year , export , nth_value(export,2) over(order by year desc) from trades  -2 nd row from current rows
 ```

+### row_number()
+- return virtual id for each row and it is start from 1 ` select country, year , export , row_number() over(order by year desc)  from trades  `